dcunited001/dcunited001.github.io/_posts/2017-10-19-speed-of-thought-twenty-postulates-of-social-physics.md

 lines.
 At a concert or football game, there would be a nearly maximal value for the deformation in the field.

-Sociophysical systems are (very similar).

-- of energy equilalence, governing movement and transduction
-- There varying metrics and means of equivalence for the movement of Energy
-  - these forms of energy are moving across various kinds of spaces

-- what is universal among all the types of energy? anything?
-- examples of types of energy

 <a name="mechanics-of-social-interactions-and-connections-are-physical-and-logical-but-increasingly-virtualized" />

 ### &#8855; &#8710; &#8968;ii&#8969; [Mechanics of Social Interactions And Connections Are Physical and Logical, But Increasingly Virtualized](#mechanics-of-social-interactions-and-connections-are-physical-and-logical-but-increasingly-virtualized)

 Via these shared fields, people influence each other via sociophysical energy exchange.
+These fields are mapped ontop of physical and logical spaces and we can intuitively measure the flow of energy across them.
 Unlike the electromagnetic field, these fields are individually conceptualized, so there are infintely many of them and infinitely many energy types.
-Moreover, equivalent exchange of energy is almost never preserved, but there are mechanics of energy exchange and transduction.
+Moreover, equivalent exchange of energy is almost never preserved.
+While there are mechanics of energy exchange and transduction, the nonlinearity makes the conversion of energy types difficult to anticipate.

 These fields can be imagined as spaces with the potential to facilitate sociophysical energy exchange -- with a strong departure